Contact for a Free Consultation 714-721-4423

 If you took a blood test, DUI Defense Attorneys attack the collection, transportation, and storage of your blood sample.

-Was the person who took your blood qualified to draw your blood?
-Was your blood taken in a reasonable manner according to acceptable medical practices?
-Was your sample properly preserved?
-Alcohol in the blood vial can be produced by fermentation.
-The device analyzing your blood cannot tell where the alcohol came from.
+Alcohol in the blood vial can be produced by contamination.
+Alcohol can be produced by fermentation.13 The device analyzing your blood cannot tell where the alcohol came from.
 Therefore, the lab report may not reflect your actual BAC.
-Read more Understanding DUI Blood Tests in California

 About the Author